Esri/cityengine-sdk/README.md

 ## Licensing

-Copyright © 2013 Esri R&D Center Zurich AG.
+Binaries and Header files are Copyright © 2013 Esri R&D Center Zurich AG.
 All rights reserved.
 This work is protected by copyright law and international treaties.
+The included example code may be freely used as basis for other projects.